Photo via TrailRunner

 YiOu is a double threat elite having achieved success on the road and on the trail.
 YiOu punched her ticket to the women's Olympic Marathon Trials in 2012 with a qualifying time of 2:38:46 (6:03/mile).
 As if this wasn't enough of an accomplishment, YiOu's made her mark on the trail as well.

 Read on for a little insight into YiOu's journey towards becoming an elite runner and some of what she does to keep herself jockeying for position at the front of the pack.
+Learn about how she overcomes running obstacles and stays motivated to exceed even her own expectations.
+Get her tips on how to stay healthy with a routine and habits that are right for you.
+And if you feel inspired, sign up for SportMe to get started with your own training routine.

 I was a terribly unmotivated runner as a kid and hated it.
 I think PE was the only class I ever got a B in.
 I swam and played tennis throughout middle and high school.
 My freshman year at MIT I experienced the atmosphere of the Boston Marathon and I got hooked.
 I loved it!